Skip to Main Content

 Website Evaluation

 • An accessibility evaluation ensures that the core functions of the library website can effectively be completed by all users.
-There are tools below to help check code based structure and functionality, color contrast, and tab based navigation.
+There are tools below to help check code based structure, functionality, color contrast, and tab based navigation.

 • A good evaluation can determine if there are images without proper alternative text, if headings are structured properly, and if basic tasks are operable by a screen reader or by keyboard-only navigation.